X-TremE/live_changelog/README.md

 - Change Option to choose Mod without install X-TremE System for who want to switch to other Mod!
 - Change X-TremE Updater based from GooManager to Update Me for more useful
 - Add Hot Boot Mode in device option
-- Add Transparent Lockscreen option!
+- Add Transparent Lockscreen option back!
 (Aroma)
 - Faster Aroma Installer's installation

 AOKP Change :